Auguste Rodin: Great Britain

 After the start of the 20th century, Rodin was a regular visitor to Great Britain, where he developed a loyal following by the beginning of the First World War.
 He first visited England in 1881, where his friend, the artist Alphonse Legros, had introduced him to the poet William Ernest Henley.
 With his personal connections and enthusiasm for Rodin's art, Henley was most responsible for Rodin's reception in Britain.
 Rodin later returned the favor by sculpting a bust of Henley that was used as the frontispiece to Henley's collected works and, after his death, on his monument in London.

 Through Henley, Rodin met Robert Louis Stevenson and Robert Browning, in whom he found further support.
 Encouraged by the enthusiasm of British artists, students, and high society for his art, Rodin donated a selection of his works to the nation in 1914.

 After the revitalization of the Société Nationale des Beaux-Arts in 1890, Rodin served as the body's vice-president.
 In 1903, Rodin was elected president of the International Society of Painters, Sculptors, and Engravers.
 He replaced its former president, James Abbott McNeill Whistler, upon Whistler's death.
-His election to the prestigious position was largely due to the efforts of Albert Ludovici, father of English philosopher Anthony Ludovici, who was private secretary to Rodin for several months in 1906, but the two men parted company after Christmas, "to their mutual relief."
+His election to the prestigious position was largely due to the efforts of Albert Ludovici, father of English philosopher Anthony Ludovici, who was private secretary to Rodin for several months in 1906, but the two men parted company after Christmas, "to their mutual relief".

 During his later creative years, Rodin's work turned increasingly toward the female form, and themes of more overt masculinity and femininity.
 He concentrated on small dance studies, and produced numerous erotic drawings, sketched in a loose way, without taking his pencil from the paper or his eyes from the model.
 Rodin met American dancer Isadora Duncan in 1900, attempted to seduce her, and the next year sketched studies of her and her students.
 In July 1906, Rodin was also enchanted by dancers from the Royal Ballet of Cambodia and produced some of his most famous drawings from the experience.

 Fifty-three years into their relationship, Rodin married Rose Beuret.
 They married on 29 January 1917, and Beuret died two weeks later, on 16 February.
 Rodin was ill that year; in January, he suffered weakness from influenza, and on 16 November his physician announced that "congestion of the lungs has caused great weakness.
 The patient's condition is grave."
-Rodin died the next day, age 77, at his villa in Meudon, Île-de-France, on the outskirts of Paris.
+Rodin died the next day, aged 77, at his villa in Meudon, Île-de-France, on the outskirts of Paris.

 A cast of The Thinker was placed next to his tomb in Meudon; it was Rodin's wish that the figure served as his headstone and epitaph.
 In 1923, Marcell Tirel, Rodin's secretary, published a book alleging that Rodin's death was largely due to cold, and the fact that he had no heat at Meudon.
 Rodin requested permission to stay in the Hotel Biron, a museum of his works, but the director of the museum refused.